 The relationship between making a second order and the review score for the first one is somehow surprising.
 One would expect that if the clients were unsatisfied for the first time, they will never buy in this store again.
 In the case of this dataset, it is the opposite - the customers that gave one-star reviews are also the most likely to make the second order.
 It is worth noting is that the differences between the groups are very small - between 2.9% for review 4 (smallest one), and 3.45% for review 1.
 One can wonder if this can come simply from random reasons, and that the review score does not influence the probability to come back at all.
 In particular, the difference between the percentages for the scores 1 and 5 (0.003%) is that small that it is most likely for random reasons.

-On the plot 4, analysis of the number of items in the order is presented.
+In Fig.4, analysis of the number of items in the order is presented.
 I have binned all orders with the number of items more than 4 to one category.
 On the left subplot is shown the percentage share in the full dataset, while on the right one - percentage of the customers that put second order after ordering x items for the first time.

 Figure 4: Number of items in an order (left) and percentage of orders that resulted in second order grouped by the number of items (right).